-Support for Early Cancer Detection and Treatment

-Aiming to communicate the importance of the early detection of cancer, two Olympus employees are sharing their own experience with colorectal cancer.
+Support for Early Cancer Detection and Treatment Aiming to communicate the importance of the early detection of cancer, two Olympus employees are sharing their own experience with colorectal cancer.
 This bold effort has gained attention not only among Olympus employees but from the media as well.
 In addition, Olympus designates one month of each year as Colon Cancer Awareness Month.
 In 2012, the third Be a Star campaign was held during this period, through which we collected donations totaling more than US\$4,000 to fund colorectal cancer research and prevention activities.
 Together with a contribution from the Company, these donations were turned over to the medical scholarship committee of Olympus Corporation of the Americas so that they could be used to support cancer sufferers and help educate healthcare specialists.
-Further, Peripheral Vision, a band and Olympus was presented the 2012 award for most influential CSR activity.
-This award is presented jointly by an influential Chinese PR network, a public service organization, and an organization for promoting active CSR initiatives and was designed to encourage companies to create and expand CSR projects by recognizing superior projects.
+Further, Peripheral Vision, a band consisting of Olympus employees that has won local entertainment events, encouraged people to make donations for supporting cancer treatment.